ConstrainedQuadraticInstance#

 initialize_properties(max_size=30)[source]#

-The initialization method for upper/lower bound, average/best quality.
+The initialization method for upper/lower bound, average/best quality and the corresponding bitstrings.

 This is the method from the parent class ProblemInstance, overridden so that the bruteforce search only includes solutions which satisfy the constraints.